How Much Do Termite Treatments and Fumigation Cost?

 Can You Exterminate Termites Yourself?

-A homeowner who observes termites swarming might think that spraying the affected area with a pesticide takes care of the issue, but most of the time, a professional termite treatment is needed.
+A homeowner who observes termites swarming might think spraying the affected area with a pesticide takes care of the issue, but most of the time, a professional termite treatment is needed.

 Termites are hard to get rid of, but a professional termite treatment can kill existing pests and keep potential intruders away.
 Before treatment begins, it can be helpful to know the exact source of the infestation and which species of termites are present.
 For example, your home could be infested with damp wood, dry wood or subterranean termites.